Health-Economics-in-R/health-economics-in-r.github.io/projects.md

 ---

 ## Released projects and packages
-These projects are in a usable form.
-Packages have been developed following HELPR's standards, are fully functional, documented and tested, and have been released on CRAN.
+These packages are currently in development

 {% include project.html items=page.project-list %}